abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 Q: What is the difference between meditating on and contemplating or thinking about something?
 Could you give some examples about someone who would be skillfully meditating on something versus unskillfully doing so?
-And what does “*saṅkhāra*” mean?
+And what does *saṅkhāra* mean?

 A: “Meditating” is a generic term.
 “Contemplating” definitely has the sense of reflection, investigation, and thinking.
 Meditation can use the